 Imagine yourself as the best version of yourself and use your strengths.

 Because at the end of the day, when you compare yourself to others whom you consider to be “better” than you, you’re only downgrading your innate skills and talents.

 In a sense, you’re feeding a negative self-image by doing at – even when you don’t mean to.

 This one flows from the previous point.

-In order to imagine yourself with the positive self-image, i.e. literally hold positive self-image in your mind of yourself, you first have to love yourself.
+In order to imagine yourself with a positive self image, i.e. literally hold a positive self image in your mind of yourself, you first have to love yourself.